Architecture in Hamburg

 Reason for the narrow cut and the narrowness was that as many buildings as possible should be connected to the street or the Fleete (channels).
 Also with the close building greed of the landlords played a role; mainly however simply: Lack of place.
 Only 1860 the gate barrier was abolished, the development area of the city was thus limited until then.

 Due to a city fire, large-scale redevelopments as well as bombardments in 1943 only few Gängeviertel and commercial houses remained.
-One is conscious today however of the historical meaning of Gängeviertel at the Valentinskamp, historical dyke road as well as Krameramtsstuben – all count meanwhile almost to the standard inspection program.
+One is conscious today however of the historical meaning of Gängeviertel at Valentinskamp, historical Deichstrasse as well as Krameramtsstuben – they all are today part of a visitor’s program.

 The main churches of Hamburg